 S&P sceptical of allowing corporates into Indian banking

-MUMBAI, Nov 23 (Reuters) - S&P Global Ratings said on Monday the recommendation by a committee of the Indian central bank to allow large industrial conglomerates to set up banks, as part of the proposed changes for the country's banking sector, is fraught with risks.
+MUMBAI, Nov 23 (Reuters) - S&P Global Ratings said on Monday a recommendation from an Indian central bank committee to allow industrial conglomerates to set up banks as part of proposed changes to the banking sector, is fraught with risk.

-Corporate ownership of banks raises the risk of inter-group lending, diversion of funds and reputational exposure, S&P said, adding that contagion risk from corporate defaults will also rise significantly if industrial houses are at the helm of a bank.
+Corporate ownership of banks raises the risk of inter-group lending, diversion of funds and reputational exposure, S&P said, adding that contagion risk from corporate defaults would also rise significantly if industrial houses were at the helm of a bank.

 Last week, India placed a private lender under moratorium for a month due to a "serious deterioration" in its finances. .

-Non-performing assets (NPA) within the corporate sector remains elevated even though it has come down from 18% in March 2018 to 13% in March 2020, said S&P.
+Non-performing assets (NPA) within the corporate sector remain elevated even though they came down from 18% in March 2018 to 13% in March 2020, said S&P.

+A former RBI governor, Raghuram Rajan, and a former deputy governor, Viral Acharya, also criticised the proposal, calling it a "bad" idea.

+"It will further exacerbate the concentration of economic (and political) power in certain business houses," they said a note published on Monday on LinkedIn.

+Even though India needed more banks it was not wise to allow industrial houses into banking as the history of such inter-connected lending showed it could be disastrous, they said.

-The panel's recommendations also includes allowing shadow banks to convert into lenders, which could improve financial stability, the ratings agency said. .
+The panel's recommendations included allowing shadow banks to convert into lenders, which could improve financial stability, the ratings agency said. .

 The central bank has invited comments on the committee's report, which can be submitted until Jan.
 15, 2021.